 Floyen is a perfect destination for hikers, bikers, and adventurers.
 En-route, the majestic hillsides, valleys, mountains, forests, and small lakes will leave you awestruck.
 You can also go for a Vidden Trail between Floyen mountain and Ulriken mountain.
 Likewise, there are several guided 2-hour hike trails and bike rentals available for you.
 Floyen also offers several attractions for kids too like climbing playground, lake paddling, zip line park, and wildlife.
 It will be one of the best day trips from Bergen.

 Bryggen, a place of enchanting dimly-lit facades and wooden alleys, features as a primary attraction in the list of what to do in Bergen Norway.
 A part of the UNESCO’s World Heritage List, there are various magnetisms in the area like fort, cafés, posh dining, and shops selling the traditional and unique local crafts and Norwegian specialties like hand-knitted pullovers and jackets made of reindeer skins and moose.
 Have a great time exploring the vibrant Bryggen.

 Suggested Read: 10 Incredible Tourist Places One Must See In Norway’s Bergen.

 Want to enjoy a peep into the palatial offices and quarters of the apprentices, farmers, and fishermen of that age?
 Head to Hanseatic Museum.
-Your Bergen, Norway things to do checklist cannot be complete without visiting the nearby located Schøtstuene, that hosts elegant assembly rooms where the meetings of the merchants were held as they enjoyed dining in the Germanic style.
+Your Bergen, Norway things to do for couples checklist cannot be complete without visiting the nearby located Schøtstuene, that hosts elegant assembly rooms where the meetings of the merchants were held as they enjoyed dining in the Germanic style.
 It is truly one unique thing to admire!
 All the history buffs are sure to have a great time here.

 4. Edvard Grieg Museum – Experience The Charm